Science, basketball, drones: STEM fun during spring break - NewsBreak

 Only one student was able to successfully hold the weight in the first two hours of the event.

 In a giant Jenga game, students first would roll a giant die.
-The number they landed on was the amount of blocks they had to take out of the wooden structure.
+The number they landed on was the number of blocks they had to take out of the wooden structure.

 The game is designed to force students to think critically while keeping the laws of gravity and physics at the forefront of their decision-making, said Jessica Jordan of The Carlin Collaborative , a project management company.